danbrellis/wp-newsletter-builder/README.md

 While a newsletter template file is included in the plugin, you can add your own flare by making a copy of `wp-newsletter-builder/templates/content-newsletter.php` and putting it in `your-theme-folder/plugins/wp-newsletter-builder/templates/content-newsletter.php`.
 Then simply tweak the layouts and what's displayed to your heart's content!

 #Note
-The included template and stylesheet is based off and uses Zurb's Foundation for Emails.
+The included template and stylesheet is based off and uses [Zurb's Foundation for Emails v2.2.0](http://foundation.zurb.com/emails/docs/css-guide.html).
 This means that the styles in the newsletter may come into conflict with those of your theme, especially if you are using Bootstrap as it uses many of the same classes.
 To overcome this, simply dequeue your theme's stylesheet when viewing a newsletter by adding this code to your functions.php

 ```php